 Digitization is the key to Roadscanners’ operations in traffic infrastructure asset management and defines the company’s future direction.
 The company uses modern technology to obtain information on the infrastructure surroundings, substructures and all survey data critical to the infrastructure.
 For instance, in the Antarctica, there are a lot of roads on ice glacier lines and potholes that could measure up to 200 metres deep.

 To prevent vehicles from falling into any such pothole, the company has developed an efficient warning system.
 Similarly, ground penetrating radar technology has been used exclusively by the company to measure the moisture under the ground in countries like New Zealand.
-According to Saarenketo, many places are struggling with drainage problems due to heavy rains brought about by climate changes.
+According to Saarenketo, many places are struggling with drainage problems due to heavy rains brought about by climate change.

 The company also employs the use of electronic magnetic field to measure the signals.